-The 7th Annual Jazz Festival will be held April 6th, 2018.
-This festival will feature the Atlanta Latin Jazz Orchestra, an ensemble comprised of Atlanta's top musicians and educators.
-Marc Dickman, of the University of North Florida, will also be featured with JSU Jazz Ensemble I. The JSU Jazz Festival is the only regional jazz festival in the state of Alabama that's primary focused is education.
-Clinics will be provided everyday, in addition to performances by the JSU jazz faculty and jazz ensembles.
+The 8th Annual Jazz Festival will be held April 5th, 2019.
+This festival will feature drummer Jeff "Tain" Watts with JSU Jazz Ensemble I. The JSU Jazz Festival is the only regional jazz festival in the state of Alabama that's primary focused on education.
+Clinics will be provided throughout the day, in addition to performances by the JSU jazz faculty and jazz ensembles.

 FALL 2018 Auditions!

 Auditions for Jazz Ensembles for fall 2018 will be held at RMC (South Campus) NOT in Mason Hall.
 Signs will be posted as you enter the building.

 Monday, August 20th, 11am-4pm.

 Be prepared to play anything of your choice; improvisation is encouraged but not required!